Elementary Age Baptism Class

 Week 1

-Brite Idea: God created the world.
+Brite Idea: God is the one true King.

 Week 2

-Brite Idea: God loves people.
+Brite Idea: God sees our hearts.

 Week 3